Main Menu

 Books and Supplies $1,500*

-*International students are required to maintain a full academic course load each semester (a minimum of 12 undergraduate credit hours or 9 graduate credit hours).
+** International students are required to maintain a full academic course load each semester (minimum 9 credit hours for graduate students).

 Note: Additional funds are required for any dependents who accompany you.
 For a nine (9) month period, $5,000 for each dependent is required.